-Year Ended June 30, 2023 2022 2021 2020 2019 2018 Retirement Age: Experience based table of rates that are specific to the type of eligibility condition.
-Last updated for the 2018 valuation pursuant to an experience study of the period 2015-2017.
+Year Ended June 30, 2024 2023 2022 2021 2020 2019 Retirement Age: Experience-based table of rates that are specific to the type of eligibility condition.
+Last updated for the 2021 valuation pursuant to an experience study of the period 2018-2020.
 Experience based table of rates that are specific to the type of eligibility condition.
 Last updated for the 2018 valuation pursuant to an experience study of the period 2015-2017. condition.
 Last Experience based table of rates that are specific to the type of eligibility condition.
-Last updated for the 2015 valuation pursuant to an experience study of the period 2012 - 2014.
+Last updated for the 2018 valuation pursuant to an experience study of the period 2015-2017.
 Experience based table of rates that are specific to the type of eligibility condition.
 Last updated for the 2015 valuation pursuant to an experience study of the period 2012 - 2014.
-Mortality: Wisconsin 2018 Mortality Table.
-The rates based on actual WRS experience adjusted for future mortality improvements using the MP-2018 fully generational improvement scale (multiplied by 60%).
+Mortality: 2020 WRS Experience Tables.
+The rates based on the actual WRS experience adjusted for future mortality improvements using the MP-2021 fully generational improvement scale from a base year of 2010.
 Wisconsin 2018 Mortality Table.
 The rates based on actual WRS experience adjusted for future mortality improvements using the MP-2018 fully generational improvement scale (multiplied by 60%).
-WRS experience adjusted for future mortality Wisconsin 2012 Mortality Table.
-The rates based on actual WRS experience adjusted for future mortality improvements using the MP-2015 fully generational improvement scale (multiplied by 50%).
+WRS experience adjusted for future mortality Wisconsin 2018 Mortality Table.
+The rates based on actual WRS experience adjusted for future mortality improvements using the MP-2018 fully generational improvement scale (multiplied by 60%).
 Wisconsin 2012 Mortality Table.
 The rates based on actual WRS experience adjusted for future mortality improvements using the MP-2015 fully generational improvement scale (multiplied by 50%).

-No post-retirement adjustment is guaranteed.
+\No post-retirement adjustment is guaranteed.
 Actual adjustments are based on recognized investment return, actuarial experience, and other factors.
 Value is the assumed annual adjustment based on the investment return assumption and the post-retirement discount rate.